Susseratal/database/README.md

         - [x] Fixed everything that was very broken so it works again :)

+        - [x] Create function to generate a database with a custom name

-        - [x] Add custom input fields etc...
+        - [x] Trying to create custom databases (conn not defined in secondary)

         - [x] Added ability to break out of main loop to go back to database selection

+        - [x] Fix "no databases" bug

+        - [x] Can jump in and out of databases

+        - [x] Check list of databases

-        - [x] Can now delete entire databases from within program
+        - [x] Can delete databases but no error handling so if db doesn't exist, it crashes

+        - [x] Added a couple of UX improvements to make workflow more pleasant

 To Do:

-        - [ ] Fix "no databases" bug
+        - [ ] Error handling for deleting databases

         - [ ] Need to be able to add rows of data without crash (conn is not defined)

+        - [ ] Organise file structure so databases are in "databases" folder

-        - [ ] Trying to create custom databases (conn not defined in secondary)
+        - [ ] Add custom input fields (and custom number of fields) in tables

-        - [ ] Create function to generate a database with a custom name

         - [ ] Add ability to edit and delete rows of data